Get more information about University of Florida by clicking links below:

 Besides these, there are a wide range of museums, attractions, festivals, events, hiking trails, swimming, canoeing and wildlife viewing.
 There are also dozens of hotspots for those who enjoy a night out on the town.

 Admission Requirements & Details

-The information regarding admissions below may give you an idea of the candidates UF accepts.
+The information regarding admissions below may give you an idea of the candidates University of Florida accepts.
 The details may include application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted

 Total enrollment at University of Florida is around 56,000 students.
 The enrollment breakdown by academic level is 36% enrolling as graduate students and 64% as undergraduate students.

 The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $11,600.
 In order to calculate a more accurate and detailed cost of attendance check out their cost calculator here.
 There is also a $30 application fee for those applying to a program.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information

 - In-State: $4,500-$5,400